South Dakota to execute inmate on Monday for guard's slaying

 Johnson's family plans to be there.
 Berget will be executed at 1:30 p.m., rather than the typical 10 p.m. time, to keep a balance between those involved and the need to maintain orderly operations of the institution.

 Afterward, witnesses and others will meet with media at the Ronald "RJ" Johnson Training Academy on the prison grounds.
+It was dedicated in Johnson's memory on the one-year anniversary of his death.

 'HE WAS SO KIND'